-The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact our area and trains them in basic disaster response skills, such as: fire safety, light search and rescue, team organization, and disaster medical operations.
+The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact our area and trains them in basic disaster response skills, such as: fire safety, light search and rescue, team organization, terrorism and disaster medical operations.
 CERT offers a consistent, nationwide approach to volunteer training and organization that professional responders can rely on during disaster situations, allowing them to focus on more complex tasks.

 “Doing the greatest good, for the greatest number of people.”

 The CERT concept was developed and implemented by the Los Angeles City Fire Department in 1986 after an 8.0 earthquake hit Mexico City in 1985 causing the deaths of more than 5,000 people.
 During the recovery efforts, untrained volunteers came to the aid, saving more than 700 lives.
 Sadly, 100 of those volunteers died while saving those trapped in the ruble.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Further, it confirmed the need for training civilians to meet their immediate needs.
 Years later, the program was picked up by Orlando FL, changing the main threat from earthquakes to hurricanes.

-CERT became a national program in 1993 once it was adopted by FEMA.
+CERT then became a national program in 1993 once it was adopted by FEMA.
 There are now CERT programs in all 50 states, including many tribal nations and U.S. territories.
 Each is unique to its community and all are essential to building a Culture of Preparedness in the United States.
 There are over 2,700 local CERT programs nationwide and more than 600,000 people have trained since CERT became a national program.